 Drivers lacking ACC system knowledge also present numerous potential dangers.
-As mentioned above, a misconception of ACC’s overall purpose – a safety feature not a substitute driver – can create dangers.
-Being unaware of the system’s limitations can create dangers, such as weather conditions being able to interfere with the system’s ability to sense vehicles.
-If a person is relying on the car to yield to leading vehicles in inclement weather, there is an obvious increase of the chance of collision.
-If a driver does not expect the system to accelerate so aggressively, they might react in an inappropriate manner.
+As mentioned above, a misconception of ACC’s overall purpose – a safety feature, not a substitute driver – can create dangers.
+Being unaware of the system’s limitations can create dangers.
+These include weather conditions interfering with the system’s ability to sense vehicles.
+If a person relies on the car to yield to leading vehicles in inclement weather, there is an obvious increase in the chance of collision.
+Should a driver not expect the system to accelerate aggressively, they might react in an inappropriate manner.
 That increases the chances of collision.

-At Hach & Rose, LLP our personal injury attorneys advocate for accident victims in New York.
+At Hach & Rose, LLP, our personal injury attorneys advocate for accident victims in New York.
 If you have been injured in an automobile accident, you could be eligible to receive compensation beyond that obtained from the liability insurance carried by the at-fault driver, and we are ready to help you explore the full range of options available to you.
 Call our experienced legal team at (646) 374-4158 to speak with a car accident attorney and learn more about what remedies are available to you today.